i80and/fix-slack/README.md

 About
 =====

-A simple WebExtension tweaking Slack.
+A WebExtension monkeypatch for [Slack](https://slack.com) that improves site functionality and adds missing features.

 Features
 ========

-* Moves bot posts into a sidebar
+* Moves bot posts into a sidebar, making it easier to track conversations in channels with busy integrations.
 * Improves layout.

 TODO
 ====

-* Threaded comments
+* Threaded conversations

 License
 =======